Views:

 Why use STAR and CAR?

-When answering competency-based questions — commonly found in interviews and application forms — employers want to know how you have behave in real situations.
+When answering competency-based questions — commonly found in interviews and application forms — employers want to know how you behaved in real situations.
 The STAR and CAR methods are popular and effective frameworks that help you structure your answers in a clear and logical way.

 These methods help you highlight your skills, actions, and results so that employers can clearly understand your experience.